From Grief To Relief: Change The Autism Lexicon

 We must be conscious of the language we use to describe the emotions surrounding an autism diagnosis.
 Yes, it might be frightening; but children with autism aren't a loss at all.
 They're distinctive human beings that should be nurtured and appreciated.

-Pledge to be mindful of the words you use when talking about autism.
+Sign the pledge below to be mindful of the words you use when talking about autism.